The Web Developer Extension for Mozilla-based Browsers

 Introduction to the Web Developer Extension

-The Web Developer Extension - external link, created by Chris Pederick, is a very popular and useful resource for web designers.
+The Web Developer Extension, created by Chris Pederick, is a very popular and useful resource for web designers.
 This section will specifically focus on the tools this extension provides that can help developers create more accessible web content.

-This extension is designed for Mozilla, Mozilla Firefox and Netscape (version 6 or greater) and will run on any platform that these browsers support.
-When downloaded, it adds a configurable menu and toolbar to the browser with various tools to help Web developers.
+This extension is designed for Chrome, Firefox, and Opera web browser and will run on any platform that supports these browsers.
+When installed, it adds a configurable menu and toolbar to the browser with various tools to help web developers.

 Using the Extension

-First, follow the instructions provided to download and install - external link this extension.
+First, follow the instructions provided to download and install this extension.

 Next, using your browser, make sure that you know how to find the Web Developer menu items () or display the toolbar itself ( ).